2. What Information is Collected.

 You have the right to request that we communicate with you about your PHI and health matters by alternative means or alternative locations.
 Your request must be made in writing and must specify the alternative means or location.
 We will accommodate all reasonable requests consistent with our duty to ensure that your PHI is appropriately protected.

 You have the right to be notified in the event that we (or one of our Business Associates) discover a breach involving unsecured PHI.

 RIGHT TO PERSONAL REPRESENTATIVE

 You have the right to grant legal authority to someone to act on your behalf.
-This may include, but is not limited to, an attorney, a personal representative, your legal guardian, or someone who may possess a medical power of attorney.
+This may include, but is not limited to; an attorney, a personal representative, your legal guardian, or someone who may possess a medical power of attorney.
 That person may exercise your rights and make decisions regarding your health information.
 This person may be selected based on your written authorization or other legal requirements.
-Guardian Recovery Network will ensure that your personal representative has been properly authorized to act on your behalf before we take any action.
+Boca Detox will ensure that your personal representative has been properly authorized to act on your behalf before we take any action.

-You have the right to file a complaint in writing with Guardian Recovery Network or with the U.S. Department of Health and Human Services if you believe that we have violated your privacy rights.
+You have the right to file a complaint in writing with Boca Detox or with the U.S. Department of Health and Human Services if you believe that we have violated your privacy rights.
 Any complaints to us should be made in writing to our Privacy Official at the address listed below We will not retaliate against you for filing a complaint.